 Automation a Win in Federally Qualified Health Clinic, ARcare

 Providing the best in healthcare to patients located in rural areas, regardless of their ability to pay, is a worthy mission that comes with unique challenges.
 And yet, ARcare, a federally qualified health clinic (FQHC) that started in rural Arkansas in 1986, exists to do just that.
-The organization has since grown into a large network of providers and over 45 clinics in three states that collectively employs over 500 people.
+The organization has since grown into a large network of providers and over 45 clinics in three states that collectively

 The Need for Automated Clinic Outreach